JasonTurley/CAAlphaSiteTest/README.md

 # CAAlphaTest

-Automated test scripts written in Selenium and C# for The Common Application's alpha test site.
-This mini project was completed during my Summer 2018 internship there.
+Automation test scripts for The Common Application's Alpha site.
+Utilizing the Selenium WebDriver framework, this project was completed during my Summer 2018 internship with the company.